TheContentGym/CreateRestAPIAddTwoNumbers/README.md

 ### Usage

-1. Run the Flask server by executing the following command:
+1. Run the python program using the following command:

 python AddTwoNumbers.py

+**Tip**: You can also just download the program, open it in IDLE, and click **Run** > **Run Module** to get the REST API working.
+But, of course, you need to have python and flask installed on your computer.

 This will start the server on `http://loalhost:5000`  - you can also replace localhost with your computer IP, such as: `http://127.0.0.1:5000`, if you want to access the server from another computer on the same network.